n1vux/articles/genealogy/Jewett/Jewetts-Updates.md

 sp.
 Rundlett, Mary (b. calculated about 1721, d.
 1791-09-14)

 Cross-reference [Barker#35 Ebenezer^4](https://archive.org/details/barkergenealogyr00bark/page/411/mode/1up?q=79+Noah).

+&#x26A0; **WARNING:** _I have some slight caveats on the connections of J#164 Ebenezer Barker and reported wive(s); and also identifying Enoch Merrill Barker & Enoch Barker as the same person; these seem sound but more TBD._

 Multiple children, of whom we follow only 2: